ultimike/drupal-console-book/en/commands/database-client.md

 # database:client
-Launch a DB client if it's available
+Launch a DB client if it's available.

 **Usage:**
 ```